moj-analytical-services/mojap-metadata/README.md

 ### force_partition_order Property

 By default this is set to None.
-However can be set to `"first"` or `"last"`.
-When set to None the Metadata Class will not trach column order relative to partitions.
+However can be set to `"start"` or `"end"`.
+When set to None the Metadata Class will not track column order relative to partitions.

+> Note: For Athena we normally set partitions at the end.

 ```python
 meta = Metadata(columns=[